MouriNaruto/MouriDocs/docs/21/ReadMe.md

 Pack 1, we won't see the desktop because the Hyper-V Synthetic Video driver is not loaded.

-So, I suggest you to install SynthRdp tool from [NanaRun] before starting this wild journey, which can make you have the ability to use the Hyper-V Enhanced Session Mode.
+So, I suggest you to install SynthRdp tool from [NanaRun] for the operating system you want to adapt before starting this wild journey, which can make you have the ability to use the Hyper-V Enhanced Session Mode.

 [NanaRun]: https://github.com/M2Team/NanaRun